valimised/ivotingverification/README.md

 The source code published in this repository is enough to reproduce the APKs distributed via Google Play Store.

 The app is published here: https://play.google.com/store/apps/details?id=ee.ivxv.ivotingverification&hl=en.
-Current APK version is 22 (git tag KOV2017-APK-22).
-It is also possible to rebuild APK version 18 (git tag KOV2017-APK-18).
-Both APKs were used during KOV2017 election.
+Current APK version is 25 (git tag RK2019-APK-25) used during RK2019 election.

 Steps to building the project and verifying the codebase matches the published APKs.